 Each year, Canterbury sponsors at least one special event to raise operating revenue in addition to The Fund for Canterbury.
 The Canterbury Parents Association helps coordinate these events with capable volunteers.
 There are many opportunities to get involved.
 Special events include an auction every other year and a student-centered Spring Fling in non-auction years.
-The 2018 auction, The Roaring 20s, celebrates Canterbury's 25th school year, and will take place on Feb.
-9, 2018.
-Look at this brochure for sponsorship information.

 Gifts-In-Kind and Volunteer Services

 Gifts-in-kind, volunteer services, and gifts of professional services may be donated to Canterbury School and are tax deductible to the extent permitted by law.
 All gifts-in-kind are subject to acceptance review by the Head of School or Director of Advancement.
 For more information or to make a contribution, please contact: